sirca/bdkd_datastore/portal/README.rst

 ------------
 Install the portal-data-builder from source by checking out the code and type:

-  python setup.py install
+`python setup.py install`

 Alternatively you can create a source distribution using the command:

 `python setup.py sdist`

 And copy the sdist file (should be in ./dist/bdkd-portal-data-builder.x.tar.gz) to your destination and type:

 `pip install bdkd-portal-data-builder.x.tar.gz`

 Once installed, you should be able to run the `portal-data-builder` command from the prompt.

 Upload/store your data using the BDKD Datastore package into an object storage system such as 'S3'.
 For example:

-  `datastore-add bdkd-sirca-public 'Test Group/Test Data' tests/testdata/*`
+`datastore-add-bdkd --force --description "This is some sample data" --author "My Name" --author-email "myemail@domain.something" --data-type "geo data" bdkd-sirca-public 'MyDataSet' ./myfiles/*`

 Create a primer config file either in /etc/bdkd/portal.cfg or anywhere that you have access to.
-If you don't specify the configuration file when you perform priming, it will default to /etc/bdkd/portal.cfg.
+If you don't specify the configuration file when you perform portal data building, it will default to /etc/bdkd/portal.cfg.

 The configuration file should contain the following entries:

+`
 api_key: xxx-xxx                           ## the CKAN API key to use when building
 ckan_cfg: /etc/ckan/default/production.ini ## The CKAN ini file
 ckan_url: http://localhost                 ## the CKAN API URL (usually localhost)